i0gan/i0gan/README.md

 ## 🧑 About me:
 ### Hi there 👋
 - I'm i0gan! you can call me logan also.
+A running guy for developing video game.
 - Here is my blog: https://i0gan.github.io
 - Like Jamz's music: https://audiomack.com/jamz-santana